 Itineraries with days

-For the ultimate Tennessee road trip it’s recommended to have 2 weeks or more.
+For this ultimate Tennessee road trip, it’s recommended to have 2 weeks or more.
 If you have less time, you can either do a pacier road trip or break up the itinerary to focus on your favorite parts.

 Ultimate itinerary (2 weeks)